getify/You-Dont-Know-JS/scope-closures/ch5.md

 ```js
 var studentName = "Frank";

 let studentName = "Suzy";
 ```

+and:

 ```js
 let studentName = "Frank";

 var studentName = "Suzy";
 ```

 In both cases, a `SyntaxError` is thrown on the *second* declaration.
 In other words, the only way to "re-declare" a variable is to use `var` for all (two or more) of its declarations.

 But why disallow it?
 The reason for the error is not technical per se, as `var` "re-declaration" has always been allowed; clearly, the same allowance could have been made for `let`.

-But it's really more of a "social engineering" issue.
+It's really more of a "social engineering" issue.
 "Re-declaration" of variables is seen by some, including many on the TC39 body, as a bad habit that can lead to program bugs.
 So when ES6 introduced `let`, they decided to prevent "re-declaration" with an error.
-When *Compiler* asks *Scope Manager* about a declaration, if that identifier has already been declared, and if either/both declarations were made with `let`, an error is thrown.
-The intended signal to the developer is "Stop relying on sloppy re-declaration!"

 | NOTE: |
 | :--- |
 | This is of course a stylistic opinion, not really a technical argument.
 Many developers agree with the position, and that's probably in part why TC39 included the error (as well as `let` conforming to `const`).
 But a reasonable case could have been made that staying consistent with `var`'s precedent was more prudent, and that such opinion-enforcement was best left to opt-in tooling like linters.
 In Appendix A, we'll explore whether `var` (and its associated behavior, like "re-declaration") can still be useful in modern JS. |

+When *Compiler* asks *Scope Manager* about a declaration, if that identifier has already been declared, and if either/both declarations were made with `let`, an error is thrown.
+The intended signal to the developer is "Stop relying on sloppy re-declaration!"

 ### Constants?